 We often have potential clients ask us what the “going commission rate” is in Asheville.
 The short answer is there is no going rate, and to say otherwise would be price fixing and illegal.
 Real estate commissions are negotiable.
 Now, most firms do have a set commission policy, but this does not mean the entire Asheville real estate market adheres to one rate.

 That said, it’s important to remember that in almost every case, the commission for both agents (buyer’s agent and seller’s agent) is paid by the seller.
 So if a house is listed for 6% commission, and a cooperating firm represents the buyer, the listing agent and buyer’s agent will share in the commission.
-This is usually an equal split (3% per firm), but even that can be negotiated.
+In most cases, this is an equal split (3% per firm).

-The truth is there is demand in Asheville, Black Mountain, and really all of Western North Carolina for most of the year.
+The truth is there is demand for real estate in Asheville, Black Mountain, and really all of Western North Carolina for most of the year.
 But, certain property types and price ranges do sell better in the summer and fall.
 As a general rule, our market cycle works like this:

 January & February